alibabacloud-labs/solution-cloud-native-web-hosting/README.md

 #### Step 1: Install Apache HTTP Server and PHP on ECS

-- Logon to ECS via SSH
+- Logon to ECS via SSH, use the account root/N1cetest, the password has been predefined in Terraform script for this tutorial.
+If you changed the password, please use the correct password accordingly.

 ```bash
 ssh root@<EIP_ECS>